 Sheena Lising, Head Teacher (Nursery)

-Sheena completed a Bachelor of Nursing Degree and had worked with infants overseas for 2 years before settling in New Zealand.
-She has a Graduate Diploma in Early Childhood Education (NZTC).
-She has been a nursery and a toddlers teacher before joining Pascals Albany in 2016.
-A mother herself (to 2 young beautiful children); Sheena is passionate about providing nurture, care, respect and love for our youngest learners; and creating an environment where they can feel secure, happy, and have a love for lifelong learning.
+Sheena completed a Bachelor of Nursing Degree and worked with infants overseas for two years before settling in New Zealand.
+She was a nursery and a toddlers’ teacher before joining Pascals Albany in 2016.
+A mother herself to two young children, Sheena is passionate about providing nurture, care, respect and love for our youngest learners, and creating an environment where they can feel secure, happy, and develop a love for lifelong learning.
 Sheena’s leadership style is collaborative, honest and supportive.

-Since joining the centre, I have been a Nursery teacher, Nursery head teacher, and Kindy teacher and offer expertise across all age groups.
-A mother of three grown up children and grandmother of three beautiful mokopuna, I understand full well the complexities and challenges of parenthood.
-I am always on hand to offer support and encouragement to any child, parent or colleague who needs it.
+Since joining Pascals Albany, Shelley has been a Nursery teacher, Nursery head teacher and Kindy teacher and she offers expertise across all age groups.
+A mother of three grown up children and grandmother of three beautiful mokopuna, she understands the complexities and challenges of parenthood.
+She is always on hand to offer support and encouragement to any child, parent or colleague who needs it.

 Bachelor of Education

 Shiree holds a Bachelor of Education (ECE Teaching) from AUT University.
-She has been a dedicated team member of our centre since 2011; and has since developed expertise in working with children ages 18 months to 3 ½.
+She has been a dedicated team member of Pascals Albany since 2011 and has since developed expertise in working with children ages 18 months to 3.5 years.
 Shiree is a conscientious, diligent, highly professional leader with a quirky sense of humour, quiet confidence, and a sense of humility that may under-promise but will surely over-deliver.
-Shiree and her team strive to maintain a peaceful but engaging nature-inspired programme especially catered to younger preschoolers’ specific developmental needs.
+Shiree and her team strive to maintain a peaceful but engaging nature-inspired programme that caters to younger preschoolers’ specific developmental needs.

 Todd Goodman, Head Teacher (Kindy)